 During summer, water it once a week.
 Keep the soil moist and not wet.

-While in winter seasons, watering only once a month if fine.
+While in the winter seasons, watering only once a month is fine.

-Yellowing and very soft leaves indicates that we are over watering the jade plant.
+Yellowing and very soft leaves indicate that we are overwatering the jade plant.

 TOXIC to pets.